COPS-IITBHU/CSOC-2021-task-4-Express-Apis/README.md

 ## API Description (Only for Subtask 1)

 ### Auth System
 For this API, you will have to use Token-based Authorization.
-We have already created the serializer and the functions required to create token for a user, for your reference.
-All the requests made to the API (except the Login and Register endpoints) shall need an  **Authorization header**  with a valid token and the prefix  **Token**.
+We have already created a model named **Token**  required to create token for a user, for your reference.
+All the requests made to the API (except the Login and Register endpoints) shall need an  *Authorization header*  with a valid token and the prefix  *Token*.
 Make sure to add proper permissions in the views to implement this.

-The authorization header shall have the following format:
-`Authorization: Token <token>`
+For authorization, a `createToken()` has been created in the `controllers/user.js`.
+Generally we use jwt for authentication but here we have created a model for the same.

 In order to obtain a valid token it's necessary to send a request  `POST /auth/login/`  with  **username**  and  **password**.
 To register a new user it's necessary to make a request  `POST /auth/register/`  with name, email, username and password.